 - Keep track of all medical expenses related to the treatment of your accident injuries, including whiplash

 Insurance companies will look for any way to reduce what they owe a personal injury victim.
 If you claim whiplash as an injury, they may try to fight you on those damages.
-However, at John Foy & Associates, we know that whiplash is a real, painful and often expensive condition.
-We can help you seek compensation for all of your damages.
+However, at John Foy & Associates, we know that whiplash is a real, painful, and often expensive condition and we can help you seek compensation for all of your damages.